-In 1997, Windling and Midori Snyder created The Journal of Mythic Arts, a pioneering online magazine for myth, folklore, and fantasy, which ran for eleven years and won the 2008 World Fantasy Award.
-In 2009, Windling began a small daily blog which has grown into the arts blog Myth & Moor, where she curates a wide range of material on mythic arts and creative living.
+In 1997, Terri and Midori Snyder created The Journal of Mythic Arts, a pioneering online magazine for myth, folklore, and fantasy, which ran for eleven years and won the 2008 World Fantasy Award.
+In 2009, Terri began a small daily blog which has grown into the arts blog Myth & Moor, where she curates a wide range of material on mythic arts and creative living.

-Writing: Windling's publications include an award-winning mythic novel for adult readers (The Wood Wife), urban fantasy for young adults (The Bordertown Series), as well as shorter works for Middle Grade readers and three illustrated picture books.
+Writing: Terri's publications include an award-winning mythic novel for adult readers (The Wood Wife), urban fantasy for young adults (The Bordertown Series), as well as shorter works for Middle Grade readers, three illustrated picture books, and a small book of poetry (in the Seven Doors series, Hedgespoken Press).
 Her essays on myth, folklore, fairy tales, fantasy literature, and mythic arts have been widely published in books, magazines, and journals in the United States and Europe; she has also contributed to reference volumes such as The Oxford Companion to Fairy Tales and Panorama illustré de la fantasy & du merveilleux.

-Born and raised on the east coast of America, Windling now lives in England's West Country with her husband Howard Gayton, a dramatist specializing in mask theatre and puppetry.
+Born and raised on the east coast of America, Terri now lives in England's West Country with her husband Howard Gayton, a dramatist specializing in mask theatre, foolery, and puppetry.
 They have one grown daughter, a middle-aged dog, and a small house stuffed with books and puppets in a village on the edge of Dartmoor.